ptitluc/diabolobox/README.md

 ![capture of build a simple box in OpenSCAD](img/dbox_basic.webp)

-Here are some other variable you can use:
+Here are some other variables you can use:
 ```openscad
 edge_offset   = 1.5;   // left/right panel offset for top and bottom edges
 corner_radius = 1;     // rounded top and bottom angle.
 0 to disable.